Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 ---

-#### NOTE
+NOTE

-When you invoke the `IAuthenticator.GetAccessTokenAsync` or `IAuthenticator.GetAccessTokenSilentlyAsync` methods you might wanna ensure this is done from the main (UI) thread to avoid unwanted behavior or hangs as the authorization flow might need to push a new view to work.
+When you invoke the `IAuthenticator.GetAccessTokenAsync` or `IAuthenticator.GetAccessTokenSilentlyAsync` methods you might want to ensure this is done from the main (UI) thread to avoid unwanted behavior or hangs as the authorization flow might need to push a new view to work.

+---

+### Requesting user information

+To enable (mobile) backend access to the authorized user's identity you need to take one additional step when acquiring your access token.
+To enable user identity information just set the `AuthConfig.IsRequestingUserId` flag.
+Having done so TAX will automatically enable user identity access for your backend service via the use of Open ID Connect.

+---

+NOTE

+Please note that, as of this version, the TAX package offer not support for validating ID tokens (JWT).
+While you can find the ID token as an item in the `AuthResult.Tokens` collection, you should not consume it in your client unless you also validate it.
+A future version of the TAX package might offer the ID token as its own property (just like with `AccessToken` and `RefreshToken`) but only after having validating it for you.
+If you need this feature please [report it as an issue at GitHub][GitHub-TAX-issues].

 ---